Gerrity History, Family Crest & Coats of Arms

 The surname Gerrity was first found in counties Roscommon and Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they were one of the Hi Maine Septs in Kelly's country.
 They were direct descendants of the O'Connors, Kings of Connacht, and the Chief of the Clann was one of the four royal chiefs under the O'Connor.
 The tree on the Coat of Arms illustrates their descendancy from the O'Connors.

-Important Dates for the Gerrity family
+Early History of the Gerrity family

 This web page shows only a small excerpt of our Gerrity research.
 Another 78 words (6 lines of text) covering the years 1300, 1585, 1744 and 1598 are included under the topic Early Gerrity History in all our PDF Extended History products and printed products wherever possible.